Version 17 April, 2020

 KYYTI may transfer or disclose your data to the following recipients:

-To service providers, whose services the user has purchased in the Kyyti application.
+To service providers, whose services the user has purchased in KYYTI’s applications.
 The amount of data to be transferred varies according to the service providers’ requirements and products.
 For example, when a product is only offered to a certain customer group, more data needs to be transferred than when the product is available to everyone.
 When placing the order, the customer will be informed which service provider’s service he or she is ordering.
 To order and use the service in question, it is necessary to approve the transferring of data to the service provider in question.
 Data is transferred only to the extent necessary to implement the service.

-To business customers, whose employees, clients or members can buy services tailored to their own group in the Kyyti application.
+To business customers, whose employees, clients or members can buy services tailored to their own group in KYYTI’s applications.
 Data required by these business customers will be transferred to them.
 When placing an order, the user is informed if the service has been tailored to the employees, clients or members of a business customer, and the user must approve the transfer of data to the business customer in question to order and use the service.

 TRANSFERS AND DISCLOSURES OF PERSONAL DATA TO THIRD COUNTRIES

-STORAGE PERIOD OF PERSONAL DATA
+THE STORAGE PERIOD OF THE PERSONAL DATA

-Personal data shall be stored for a year at most from the last time that the user has used the application, except for the data that can be seen on the receipt for ordered trips and services (incl. address information), which will be stored for at least six years from the end of the year when the receipt has been given pursuant to accounting legislation.
+Personal data shall be stored for a year at most from the last time that the user has used the application, except for the data that can be seen on the receipt for ordered trips and services (incl. address information), which will be stored for at least six years from the end of the year when the receipt has been given due to accounting legislation.
 The answers that the users have provided to customer surveys shall be retained for five years.